 Episode 1: Jakarta

 This is where my grandmother lived with her parents for a few years when she was little.
 They moved around Java to many places and back here later.
 Eventually she studied here at the Ursulinen Institute to become a teacher and started to teach little children here.
 In 1947 she married my grandfather (who was still captured in Burma).
 Later when they were together again, they started a family.
 My mother and uncle were born here and went to school here.
-This school and the whole area is still here.
-So are the square with the old city hall, the harbour and that area.
+This school and the whole area is still here (near stasiun Gambir).
+So are the square with the old city hall (Fatahillah Square), the harbour and that area (Kota Tua and Sunda Kelapa).
 Many places are still here, except the houses were they lived, I couldn’t find them so far.

 Finally I get to taste the delicious Indonesian food in Indonesia myself :).
 And it’s great to be here and see this country myself.
 Jakarta has become a very big city with estimated more than 10 million inhabitants.
 Even though many things have changed, it feels very familiar to be here and many habits and smells are the same as my grandmother taught me.
-It’s very easy to meet a lot of people here and they are all very kind and many of them want to take a picture with me, some of them even speak Dutch.
+I’ve met many people here and they are all very kind.
+Many of them want to take a picture with me, some of them also speak Dutch.

 Episode 2: Sukabumi, Cianjur and Bandung

 My grandmother grew up in Sukabumi and went to school here.
 I travelled here by train and found her old house.
 I was staying with a family at their homestay in the peaceful village of Cianjur, it was very beautiful here.
 On a roadtrip through the mountains we visited the old megalithic site Gunung Padang, the teafields and the waterfall Cikondang.
 In the small villages in the mountains, we were invited for lunch at someone’s home and met a school class along the way.
 A delicious saté kambing with nasi putih near the road made the day complete.